Updated June 15, 2023

 |Installation/ Configuration||Hive can be installed or configured using command line Interface of a Hadoop Ecosystem.||Hue can be installed or configured only using a web browser.|

 |Hive uses map-reduce algorithm to process and analyze the data.||Hue provides Web UI editor to access Hive and other programming languages.|

 |Implementation||Hive is implemented and accessed using a command line interface or a web UI Interface.||Hue is implemented on a web browser to access multiple programs installed on Cloudera.|

 |Dependency||Hive can be embedded across multiple Hadoop Frameworks.||Hue is only available on Cloudera Based Hadoop Framework.|

-This has been a guide to Hive vs Hue, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Hive vs Hue.
+Here we have discussed Hive vs Hue head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –